baoilleach/BioinformaticsPracticals/src/chapter1.rst

     C, T and G?
     Are the numbers of As, Cs, Ts, and Gs in the complementary sequence what you would expect?
 Q6.
-How many occurrences of the DNA words CC, CG and GC occur in the *Haemophilus influenzae* Rd KW20 genome sequence?Q7.
+How many occurrences of the DNA words CC, CG and GC occur in the *Haemophilus influenzae* Rd KW20 genome sequence?

+Q7.
 How many occurrences of the DNA words CC, CG and GC occur in the (i) first 1000 and (ii) last 1000 nucleotides of the *Haemophilus influenzae* Rd KW20 genome sequence?
     How can you check that the subsequence that you have looked at is 1000 nucleotides long?